RCN-ECS/CnGV/notebook/20200211_MA_InteractionTest.md

 The data generation code takes in each row from the table of starting parameters to create the data using the below code: (which is subsetted out from the larger "ring" function that simultaneously simulates data and calculates covariance functions/gxe functions, boot straps, and permutations.

 The degree of interaction is set by generating an interaction number by sampling a normal distribution with a mean of 0 and standard deviation matching the starting interaction parameter.
 Thus, the higher the starting interaction parameter, the greater the variation among genotypes and environments *should* be.

+#### Update for 2/18/20
+Something not evident is my (Molly's) confusion that was hidden in the language i use to describe the interaction.
+The interaction is an "interaction term" in the regression model, and is not just setting the "amount" or "degree" of interaction to expect.
+Interaction terms in a multiple regression design matrix look like:

+**Y = B0 + B1w + B2x + B3wx + error**
+In that model the interaction term is B3wx (the slope of the interaction between covariate w and x)

 ```(data generation)
 data_gen <- function(param_table, n_boot){